MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-premium-gen2-metrics-app.md

 #### CPU over time

-Displays a chart with the selected capacity's CPU usage over time.
+Displays the CPU usage of the selected capacity over time.
 Filters applied to the page in the [Multi metric column chart](#multi-metric-column-chart), affect this chart's display as follows:

 * *No filters applied* - Columns display the peak timepoint per hour.